Split Payments for Swiss marketplaces: How automatic payment splitting works

 Published:

-1. What is a Split Payment?
+1. What is a split payment?

-Example: CHF 100 cart with 10 % platform fee
+Example: CHF 100 shopping cart with a 10% platform fee

-A customer buys a product on a Swiss marketplace for CHF 100 and pays with TWINT.
-The platform has agreed a commission of 10 %.
-The PSP charges a transaction fee of 1.3 %.
+A customer buys a product for CHF 100 on a Swiss marketplace and pays with TWINT.
+The platform has agreed a commission of 10%.
+The PSP charges a transaction fee of 1.3%.

 Item